Jay Treaty: Approval and dissent

 The treaty was one of the major catalysts for the advent of the First Party System in the United States by further dividing the two major political factions within the country.
 The Federalist Party, led by Hamilton, supported the treaty.
 On the contrary, the Democratic-Republican Party, led by Jefferson and Madison, opposed it.
 Jefferson and his supporters had a counter-proposal to establish "a direct system of commercial hostility with Great Britain", even at the risk of war.
-The Jeffersonians raised public opinion to fever pitch by accusing the British of promoting Indian atrocities on the frontier.
-The fierce debates over the Treaty in 1794–95, according to one historian, "transformed the Republican movement into a Republican party".
+The Jeffersonians raised public opinion to fever pitch by accusing the British of supporting Native American attacks on U.S. colonizers on the frontier.
+The fierce debates over the treaty in 1794–95, according to one historian, "transformed the Republican movement into a Republican party".
 To fight the treaty, the Jeffersonians "established coordination in activity between leaders at the capital, and leaders, actives and popular followings in the states, counties and towns".
 Jay's failure to obtain compensation for "lost" slaves galvanized the South into opposition.

-With his support of the Jay Treaty President Washington sacrificed everything regarding the unanimous respect and goodwill that the whole country gave him as commander-in-chief of the Continental Army, president of the Constitutional Convention, and the successful first term of his presidency to get the Jay Treaty passed because he did not want American ships to be constantly attacked and captured by the powerful British navy, and he decided to take his chances with a hostile French navy that would mostly be bottled up in Europe by the British blockade.
-He was brutally criticized in Democratic-Republican areas of the country like his home state of Virginia.
+Washington supported the Jay Treaty because he did not want American merchant ships to be at risk of being seized by the powerful Royal Navy, and he decided to take his chances with a hostile French Navy that would mostly be bottled up in Europe by the British blockade.
+By backing the treaty, he sacrificed the unanimous respect and goodwill that the whole country had given across his service as commander-in-chief of the Continental Army, president of the Constitutional Convention, and President of the United States to that point.
+He was heavily criticized in Democratic-Republican areas of the country like his home state of Virginia.
 Numerous protestors would picket Mount Vernon and show their anger towards him.
 Newspapers and cartoons showed Washington being sent to the guillotine.
 A common protest rally cry was, "A speedy death to General Washington."
 Some protestors even wanted Washington to be impeached.
 It was only after Washington's death in 1799 when the whole country reunited and wholeheartedly respected him again.